 Locals say that Harry always makes sure that international goods and other supplies are on hand, to cater to the diverse customers’ tastes and he has been known to take care of Guadalupe residents, with no questions asked, as their needs arose.

-Tonya Talaugon Williams shared a great story about the type of people that live in Guadalupe.
+Tonya Talaugon-Williams shared a great story about the type of people that live in Guadalupe.
 “My father grew up in Guadalupe, on a farm in a small one-bedroom house, with five brothers and sisters, raised by his Pop and Uncle.
 My grandpa was a farm worker; he worked non-stop to make sure his kids had enough.
-I grew up listening to my Dad and uncles tell stories about the things they did as kids, to entertain themselves… I loved listening and watching them talk about the good ol’ days, when there was no TV, internet, or cell phones, and you could stay out until dark and play.
+I grew up listening to my Dad and uncles tell stories about the things they did as kids, to entertain themselves… I loved listening and watching them talk about the good ol’ days when there were no TV, internet, or cell phones, and you could stay out until dark and play.
 The stories were not always happy, growing up with a single dad with six kids, is a story that has its share of hardship and heartache.
-But the love and bond between them was unshakable.”
+But the love and bond between them were unshakable.”

 “Mr. Masatani always knew who our parents were.
 He would say, ‘Your Santos’ daughter, right?’
 ‘I knew your dad when he was a kid’, he would say, with a grin, ‘He was a brat, but had a good heart’.”

 “Harry Masatani made sure that everyone was taken care of, even if they didn’t have enough money.
 He was an example of generosity.”

 “When Harry Masatani worked, he always had a joke or a funny story to tell you.
 Masatani’s Market will always be a landmark or legacy in Guadalupe.
 It’s part of the history of Guadalupe,” stated Joe Talaugon.